ubarsc/pyshepseg/README.md

 algorithm.
 It is not a stand-alone solution for people with no Python experience.

+We thank the authors of the paper for their algorithm.
+This implementation was created independently of them, and they are in no way to blame for any mistakes we have made.

 ## Dependencies
 The package requires the [scikit-learn](https://scikit-learn.org/) package, and the [numba](https://numba.pydata.org/) package.
 These need to be installed